 It can also be handy to have a maintenance or handy person to call in case of an emergency.
 If you live far from your holiday home, it’s difficult to get there if something breaks or leaks.
 Having a professional will also help ease your guests minds that the job is done correctly.

 Paying for professional management or cleaning will cost you monthly and reduces your profit but it will also help you maintain a better-quality business.
 You want your guests to feel safe and comfortable.
 The better quality stays they have, the more likely they are to come back and refer friends, helping to build a long term business.

 Whether you’re staying in a holiday home yourself or renting it out, you need to keep it looking great.
 This maintains its value and keeps guests returning.
 If your home is in disarray and outdated, you can’t charge as much for rent.

 Making the home safer, updated, and better suited for short term holiday makers will help it stay booked for longer.
 Fix a broken stair, repair a leak, or give the kitchen an update.
 This will make your home safer and more enjoyable for you, your family, and your guests.
 Remember, if you let out the property it is your responsibility to make it safe for your paying guests.

 When your home is updated, you’ll be able to enjoy your holidays.
 You can rest and enjoy quality time with your family instead of always working on projects.
 Weekend projects also take away time your home could be rented.

 Most people will require a mortgage to help finance the purchase of a second property.

-There are now quite a few lenders that want UK holiday lets and we can help guide you through the choices of mortgage interest rates and mortgage options.
+Lenders are seeing that these short term rentals are good business, both for the lender and the owner.
+We can help guide you through the choices of mortgage interest rates and mortgage options.